How Effective are these Five Teaching Styles?

 Teacher With College Students Giving Lesson In Classroom

-The Delegator Style
+The Delegator Teaching Style

 For subjects that necessitate group work, peer feedback or lab-based learning, a delegator or group style of tutoring is often adopted.
 As a delegator, the teacher may take an observer role to promote collaboration and encourage peer-to-peer learning.